TheoCoombes/ClipCap/README.md

 ```

 ## Preprocessing Datasets
-You can run the preprocess script using the method below.
-Use `--help` for docs.
+You can run the preprocess script using the command below - [More info](/docs/data_preprocessing.md).
 ```bash
 python3 -m ClipCap.preprocess --help
 ```